-Object Description Delete Select Delete to delete the entry.
-It will be deleted during the next save.
-Engine ID An octet string identifying the engine ID that this entry should belong to.
-The string must contain an even number (in hexadecimal format) with a number of digits between 10 and 64, but all zeros and all 'F's are not allowed.
+to.
+The string must contain an even number (in hexadecimal formal with a number of digits between 10 and 64, but all zeros and all 'F' are not allowed.
 The SNMPv3 architecture uses the User-based Security Model (USM) for message security and the View-based Access Control Model (VACM) for access control.
+For the USM en Object Description to.
+The string must contain an even number (in hexadecimal formal with a number of digits between 10 and 64, but all zeros and all 'F' are not allowed.
+The SNMPv3 architecture uses the User-based Security Model (USM) for message security and the View-based Access Control Model (VACM) for access control.
+For the USM en Delete • In a simple agent, usmUserEngineID is always the same as the snmpEngineID value.
+The value can also take the value of the snmpEngineID of a remote SNMP engine with which this user can Engine ID Security Model (USM) for message security and the View-based Access Control Model (VACM) for access control.
 For the USM entry, the usmUserEngineID and usmUserName are the entry's keys.
 In a simple agent, usmUserEngineID is always the same as the snmpEngineID value.
 The value can also take the value of the snmpEngineID of a remote SNMP engine with which this user can communicate.
-In other words, if user engine ID equal system engine ID then it is local user, otherwise it is a remote user.
+In other words, if user engine ID equal system engine

 Object Description User Name A string identifying the user name that this entry should belong to.
-The allowed string length is 1 to 32, and the allowed content is ASCII characters from 33 to 126.
+The allowed string length is 1 to 32, and the allowed content is ASCI characters from 33 to 126.
 Security Level Indicates the security model that this entry should belong to.
 Selections include: NoAuth, NoPriv: None authentication and none privacy.
 Auth, NoPriv: Authentication and none privacy.
 Auth, Priv: Authentication and privacy.
 The value of the security level cannot be modified if the entry already exists.
 Ensure that the value is set correctly.
 Authentication Protocol Indicates the authentication protocol that this entry should belong to.
 Selections include: None: None authentication protocol.
-MD5: An optional flag to indicate that this user using MD5 authentication protocol.
-SHA : An optional flag to indicate that this user using SHA authentication protocol.
+MD5 : An optional flag to indicate that this user using MD5 authentication protocol.
+SHA: An optional flag to indicate that this user using SHA authentication protocol.
 The value of security level cannot be modified if the entry already exists.
 Ensure that the value is set correctly.
 Authentication Password A string identifying the authentication pass phrase.
 For MD5 authentication protocol, the allowed string length is 8 to 32.
 For SHA authentication protocol, the allowed string length is 8 to 40.
 The allowed content is the ASCII characters from 33 to 126.
 Privacy Protocol Indicates the privacy protocol that this entry should belong to.
 Selections include: None: None privacy protocol.
 DES : An optional flag to indicate that this user using DES authentication protocol.
 AES : An optional flag to indicate that this user uses AES authentication protocol.
 Privacy Password A string identifying the privacy pass phrase.
 The allowed string length is 8 to 32, and the allowed content is the ASCII characters from 33 to 126.